An early look at Clemson’s 2019 football schedule, what to expect

 North Carolina, Sept.
 28, Chapel Hill, N.C.

-Mack Brown may very well turn around North Carolina’s program at some point in the next few years, but the Tar Heels are missing too many pieces on both sides of the ball to be competitive against Clemson in 2019, even playing at home.
+Mack Brown may turn around North Carolina’s program in the next few years, but the Tar Heels are missing too many pieces on both sides of the ball to be competitive against Clemson in 2019, even playing at home.
 UNC finished 2-9 in 2018 and should be improved, but not enough.
 This game would be a lot more intriguing had Kelly Bryant decided to play his final season at North Carolina.

 Florida State, Oct.
 12, Clemson

-This was a great rivalry at one point, but the series has been dominated by Clemson as of late.
+This was a great rivalry, but the series has been dominated by Clemson as of late.
 This year’s matchup can’t be as bad as the 59-10 beatdown the Tigers put on FSU in Tallahassee last year, right?
 Maybe not, but it should be another blowout victory for Clemson.

 Louisville, Oct.
 19, Louisville, Ky.